Accenture/serverless-ephemeral/README.md

 ```

 - The **url** is mandatory, since it is the location where your zipped library is found
 - **forceDownload** is optional.
-When set to *true*, it will download the library only the first time, saving a local copy and reusing it every time the service is deployed
+When ommitted or set to *false*, it will only download the library if it is not found, and will save a local copy to reuse every time the service is deployed.
+Otherwise, if set to *true*, it will download the library every time the service is deployed.

 ### Deploying
 5. Deploy your service normally with the `serverless deploy` (or `sls deploy`) command.
 If you use the `-v` option, Ephemeral will show more information about the process.